Written by Aaron R. Winston

 For this FAQ article, we will focus on a more recent phenomenon called doxxing, as it has become mainstream.

-The two women in the video, who have been dubbed “mean girls” by the influencer’s fans on the internet, have been receiving a wave of hatred, including people searching for their names, social media profiles, and places of work and exposing that info online.
+The two women shown in the recorded video footage, who have been dubbed “mean girls” by the influencer’s fans on the internet, have been receiving a wave of hatred, including people searching for their names, social media profiles, and places of work and exposing that info online.

 We’re now at a stage where many of us have a permanent address online, just like in real life.
 This puts more people at risk of being doxxed than ever before.